 The only thing worse than a search-and-replace, gold-silver-bronze sponsorship proposal is the “letter of request”.
 I don’t even like the name.
 Seriously, do people sending these things actually think they can “request” marketing money, and it’s just going to come their way?
 That there’s no rigour or strategy that goes… Read More

-I get dozens of emails and social media approaches every week from people looking for sponsorship of their website, blog, business, television show, documentary, education, or whatever.
-My issue with this isn’t that they are contacting me – I’m happy to hear from any of you! – but that so… Read More
+I get dozens of emails and social media approaches every week from people looking for sponsorship of their podcast, website, blog, business, television show, documentary, education, or whatever.
+My issue with this isn’t that they are contacting me – I’m happy to hear from any of you! – but that… Read More

 I talk all the time about the kinds of benefits sponsors should want from an investment: Benefits that can be shared across the target market; benefits that bring you closer to your target markets, benefits that you can use to add value to your relationship with your target markets.
 There… Read More